 Septic shock and sepsis are medical emergencies that often require hospitalization.
-Typically, the medical professionals will perform comprehensive blood tests to identify septic shock or sepsis.
+Typically, medical professionals will perform comprehensive blood tests to identify septic shock or sepsis.

 With an accurate diagnosis, immediate treatment is necessary to ensure the patient’s survival.
 In recent years, the FDA (Food and Drug Administration) has approved multiple appropriate antibiotics to treat sepsis effectively.

 - cefepime (Maxipime)